sshersh/NYTimes_Sudoku/README.md

 Uses a backtracking algorithm + Selenium to extract daily easy, medium or hard sudoku from NYTimes website and solve, directly on the sudoku page.
-The solving process is displayed by default but for much faster results run solve(quiet = True)